-In this report, we'll explore the implications of adopting a skills-first approach to the labor market for both government and businesses and how it can:
+In this report, we'll explore the implications of adopting a skills-first approach to the labour market for both policymakers and businesses and how it can:

 - Expand the talent pool

-- Democratize access to jobs
+- Democratise access to jobs

-- Make the labor market and workforce more resilient
+- Make the labour market and workforce more resilient

-Taking a fundamentally different approach to analyzing, managing, and allocating human capital will not be without challenges, but we are committed to mobilizing our platform, insights, and community to accelerate this transition.
+Taking a fundamentally different approach to analysing, managing, and allocating human capital will not be without challenges, but we are committed to mobilising our platform, insights, and community to accelerate this transition.
 When we increase access to training and encourage workers to expand their skills, we nurture a more engaged workforce, a more productive economy, and a more equitable society.